On The Unreasonably Broad Uses of Diagonalization

 // our === implies the same return value, console outputs, error text, etc.

-Some are slightly harder; can you think of a fixed point of "append the source to itself"?
+Some source transformations are slightly more stubborn; can you think of a program which will be unchanged by “append the source to itself?”

-It turns out that while true {...} (or the empty program) are both fixed points.
+It turns out that while (true) {...} (or the empty program) are both fixed points of the doubling transformation.

 const double = (source: string) => source + source